-Prepared in Chincin
+9176396] Prepared in Concempre

-Expert review of BAPOCL Payment Card Programme Position Paper - Requirements Optimisation
+Bird & Bird Expert review of BAPOCL Payment Card Programme

-- Functional Description in Structured English - Constraints on design and operation
+Functional Description in Structured English

+Constraints on design and operation

 Individual authors and commercial organisations have developed and sold named methods.
 Some are no more than descriptions in books.
 Others are fully fledged packages of documentation, software tools and training packages.
 Some focus only on the requirements analysis process, others cover the complete IT life cycle from strategy through to live support.
-A list of some of these is presented in Appendix B.
+A list of some or these is presented in Appendix B.